dustinian/Adventures/terror_on_the_capetown.md

 The [Basic Fantasy Role-Playing Game](http://www.basicfantasy.org) (BFRPG) is intended to run a high medieval fantasy game.
 So, naturally, it's going to take some customization to run a game in the 1920's.
 These customized rules assume some familiarity with the BFRPG rules as written.
 I strongly recommend running a few sessions of the [Basic Fantasy Role-Playing Game](http://www.basicfantasy.org)&emdash;or at least building a few characters&emdash;before running this module.

+###Rolling Characters

+For the most part, players should roll characters according the rules in the _Basic Fantasy Role-Playing Game_.

+__Fantasy Races:__ Fantasy races should be used "as-is."
+In fact, the GM may opt to keep elves, dwarves, and halflings in his or her setting unchanged.
+But, if not, players can still enjoy the special abilities and saving throws of a race by giving their character a corresponding "origin."
+For example, a character that wants to play as a dwarf may be a "human" physically, but claim the "origin" of "coal miner" or "construction worker" to justify their Darkvision and passage/trap/construction detection.
+Note that characters that do this must adhere to the race's restrictions, and do not get the "Human" special abilities.

+__Fantasy Classes:__ Fantasy classes should be used "as-is."
+Though perhaps a bit of re-naming is in order:

+* __Clerics:__ Priests, Doctors (M.D.), Medics, etc.
+* __Fighters:__ Thugs, Boxers, Toughs, etc.
+* __Magic-Users:__  Scientists, Doctors (Ph.D.), Professors, etc.
+	* _Note: A specific discussion on magic is below.
+* __Thieves:__ Burglars, Spies, Ninjas, etc.

+__Fantasy Equipment:__ Try to find the closest piece of _Basic Fantasy Role-Playin Game_ equipment you can, and use that cost/weight/damage.
+For example, a "canteen" should cost $1 since a "Wineskin/Waterskin" costs $1.
+A "flashlight" should cost $5 because a "Lantern" costs $5.
+A "baseball bat" is a good stand in for a "mace."
+Etc. _Note: Specific discussions of armor and firearms are below._

 ###Armor Class (AC)

 __Calculation:__ Since it's impractical for a 1920's character to purchase and wear plate mail, AC should be calculated as: 11 + DEX + (.5 &times; CON).
 Round _down_.